Find Your Next Move | The Decision App

 get stuck

-Most people try to solve the whole future before making a move.
+Most people get stuck because they try to solve the whole future before they move.

 02 — Briefing